sasha-carlos/doctest2/docs/get_started.rst

 +------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Follow the diagram below to deploy FindFace Enterprise Service SDK and get ready for delivering face recognition services to your customers.
+Follow the diagram below to deploy Miracle and get ready for delivering face recognition services to your customers.